Skip to main content

 • Run the Objective again

-You can't really see if the grasp was successful in the 3D Visualization pane since we are not leveraging attached collision objects to add grasp information to the planning scene in this example, but if you look at the /wrist_camera/color view pane you should see that the block is between the robot's two fingers:
+You can't really see if the grasp was successful in the 3D Visualization pane since we are not leveraging attached collision objects to add grasp information to the planning scene in this example, but if you look at the /wrist_camera/color view pane you should see that the bottle is between the robot's two fingers:

 Can the camera feeds be higher resolution?